Community School

 - 6 hours of driving time

-During the twelve hours of driving and observation, the instructor documents exactly the experience each student receives on various highways, interstate, parking etc.
+During the six hours of driving, the instructor documents exactly the experience each student receives on various highways, interstate, parking etc.

 Summer Health & PE